Essential Components of a Cyber Incident Response Plan Template

 • Complex: From our client reviews and experience we can safely say that most cyber incident response plans are too lengthy and complex and too much attention is given to acronyms, appendixes and other useless artefacts.

 • Ineffective: Following on from the observations above, we propose that many cyber incident response plans and/or cyber incident response plan templates are ineffective and unfit-for-purpose.
+They rarely help you achieve the kind of long term business continuity you would aspire to.

 These documents are of little or no use when you are in the crosshairs of a cyber criminal and under fire from multiple sides.
 Trust us, a 100-page document with numbered images, labelled tables and complex looking-to-impress process workflows are practically useless when you are in the eye of the storm.